 Rolling Thunder History

-Rolling Thunder began as a demonstration following the era of the Vietnam War, which was a difficult time in America's history.
-Similar to today's political climate, our nation was divided over issues of peace and war.
-However, many of America's military were killed or missing in action and their remains were not being brought home to be respectfully buried and honored.
-In 1988, veterans of the Vietnam War rallied together with their families, fellow veterans, and veterans' advocates to organize a demonstration at the Capitol Building in Washington, DC during the Memorial Day weekend.
+Rolling Thunder began as a demonstration following the era of the Vietnam War, which was a difficult time in America's history—our nation was divided over issues of peace and war.
+Many of America's military service people were killed or went missing in action, and their remains were not being brought home to be respectfully buried and honored.
+In 1988, veterans of the Vietnam War rallied together with their families, fellow veterans, and veterans' advocates to organize a demonstration at the Capitol Building in Washington, D.C., over Memorial Day weekend.